Tammara Thibeault

+Tammara Thibeault (born December 27, 1996) is a Canadian professional boxer competing in the Middleweight category.
+Thibeault won the 2022 World Championship in Istanbul after earlier winning the middleweight bronze in 2019.
+She is the reigning Commonwealth Games champion when she won gold in Birmingham in 2022, improving on her bronze medal at the 2018 Commonwealth Games.
+Thibeault is also the current Pan American Games champion when she won gold at the 2023 Pan Am Games, again improving on her bronze from the 2019 Pan American Games.

 Career

-Senior

 At her first Senior event, Thibeault won the gold medal at the 2017 Pan American Championships which were held in Tegucigalpa, Honduras.

 At the 2018 Commonwealth Games in Gold Coast, Australia, Thibeault won the bronze medal in the middleweight event.

 At the 2019 Pan American Games, Thibeault originally won the bronze medal in the middleweight event, but was later upgraded to silver after the gold medalist was stripped of her medal due to doping.

 Thibeault won a bronze medal at the 2019 AIBA Women's World Boxing Championships.

 Thibeault qualified to represent Canada at the 2020 Summer Olympics.
 Ultimately, Thibeault would lose in the quarterfinals of the middleweight event, one win away from a guaranteed medal.

 In April 2022, Thibeault won the gold medal at the 2022 Pan American Championships which were held in Guayquil, Ecuador, which represented her second gold medal win at the tournament.
-Thiebeault defeated Panama's Atheyna Bylon in an unanimous decision to win gold.
+Thiebeault defeated Panama's Atheyna Bylon in a unanimous decision to win gold.
 The following month, at the 2022 IBA Women's World Boxing Championships, Thibeault would go on to win the gold medal in the middleweight event, by beating Panama's Atheyna Bylon again in a 4−1 decision.

+Professional career

+Signed to Jake Paul's Most Valuable Promotions, Thibeault made her professional boxing debut at Caribe Royale Orland in Orlando, Florida, on 13 December 2024, defeating Natasha Spence by unanimous decision over four rounds.

+In her second bout in the paid ranks, she stopped Sonya Dreiling in the first of their scheduled six-round fight at Toronto Casino Resort on 7 March 2025.

+Thibeault stopped Mary Casamassa in the fifth round at Madison Square Garden, New York City, New York on 11 July 2025.

+Thibeault is scheduled to face Cristina Mazzotta in the co-main event at Most Valuable Prospects 15, held in Montreal, Canada, on September 27, 2025.